pratik-anurag/Streaming-Tweets-Dashboard/README.md

 # Streaming-Tweets-Dashboard
-a Web application with ability to stream tweets using Twitter APIs for a given hashtag or a specific twitter account.
+A Web application with ability to stream tweets using Twitter APIs for a given hashtag or a specific twitter account.